Jaguar XF engines, drive and performance

 You could argue that those stats render the heavier and more complicated 3.0-litre diesel redundant.
 It puts out 300hp and a whopping 700Nm, which allows this V6 XF to get from 0-62mph in 6.4 seconds.

 It’s only fractionally faster, too, reaching 155mph instead of 153mph.
-You can only have this engine in conjunction with rear-wheel drive, making it more of a handful in wet or wintery conditions.
+You could only have this engine in conjunction with rear-wheel drive, making it more of a handful in wet or wintery conditions.
 It’s also only offered in higher-spec Portfolio or S variants, bumping up the cost further.

 The XF S: ultimate performance, but now only available used